 Private Stock Perennials is growing and testing numerous of what currently may be the more promising varieties (for more information about those varieties, read the article below titled "Haskap Grown at Private Stock Perennials.")
 I plan to sell the berries and the plants in future years.
 Be sure to contact me if you are interested in giving either the berries or plants a try.
 Also, look for me at the Helena Farmers Market for more information and for haskap products.
 Sample some of the newest varieties of haskap -- and I'm betting you'll be hooked!

 Aurora -- First planted in 2014, Aurora produced a small crop of berries in 2015.
-When it was released from the University of Saskatchewan, this variety was promoted as being bigger and sweeter than anything the program had created yet.
+When it was released from the University of Saskatchewan, this seond-generation variety was promoted as being bigger and sweeter than anything the program had created yet.
 Aurora is a cross between Russian and Japanese blue honeysuckle.
 In 2017, they lived up to their billing and were very delicious fresh, with a sweetness and lively zing none of my other varieties had.
-In addition, they were very productive and were loaded with berries.
+In 2019, the 4-foot bushes were very productive, yielding up to 4 quarts (4 pounds) each.